Am I Stressed, Anxious or Burnout?

 You might notice:

-• Constant overthinking or worst-case scenario thinking
+• Constant worry or overthinking

-• Trouble sleeping or relaxing, even when things seem okay
+• Trouble sleeping or relaxing

-• Physical symptoms like nausea, chest tightness, or shallow breathing
+• Physical tension, nausea, or shallow breathing

 • Constant fatigue, even after rest